jacobcode01/AutoIQ/README.md

 <hr>

 ## Impact
-- Cut MAE by 31% (₹1,23,193 → ₹85,281) and improved R² from 0.77 to 0.88 over a Linear Regression baseline.
+- Reduced prediction error by 31% over a Linear Regression baseline by tuning an XGBoost pipeline, cutting MAE from ₹1,23,193 to ₹85,281 and raising R² from 0.77 to 0.88.
-- Reduced MAE variability by 62% (std ₹6,435 → ₹2,426) through tuning, producing more consistent predictions.
+- Improved prediction consistency by 62% through hyperparameter tuning, lowering MAE variability from ₹6,435 to ₹2,426 across all car segments.
-- Validated on a held-out test set : ₹87,723 MAE, R² 0.87, ~14% MAPE on completely unseen data.
+- Validated model generalization on unseen data, achieving ₹87,723 MAE, 0.87 R², and ~14% MAPE on a held-out test set.
-- Delivers a price **range**, not just a point estimate, so buyers/sellers see the model's uncertainty honestly instead of a falsely precise single number.
+- Delivered price ranges instead of point estimates using quantile regression, giving buyers and sellers honest, actionable uncertainty for negotiation.

 <hr>